Difficulty: Medium, Asked-in: Google

 Solution idea

-If we observe the sorted array, the difference between each element with its adjacent element is minimal compared to all other elements.
-So rather than exploring all pairs, we need to find the difference between n - 1 pair of adjacent elements and track the min absolute difference so far.
-We can do this in a single scan using O(n) time.
-Think!
+If we examine the sorted array, we can see that the difference between each element and its adjacent element will be smaller than the difference between any other pair of elements.
+Therefore, instead of comparing all pairs of elements, we only need to find the difference between the n-1 pairs of adjacent elements and keep track of the absolute minimum difference we have seen.
+We can do this in a single pass through the array in O(n) time.

 void inorder(BSTNode root, vector<int>& sorted)